MOC DR Part 4 PQI

 Part 4: Practice Quality Improvement (PQI)

 The ABR's Practice Quality Improvement (PQI) program addresses Part 4 requirements.
-For diagnostic radiology, five categories of PQI projects have been defined:
+For diagnostic radiology, five potential categories of PQI projects have been defined (note that other categories may also be applicable):

 Descriptions of each category can be found by clicking here.
 Each diagnostic radiologist decides on a project in one of these categories, working as an individual, as part of a group, or within an institution or organization.

 The best way to begin participation in MOC Part 4 is to learn about the rationale for its inclusion in MOC, the goals of PQI efforts, and how to choose and complete a PQI project.
-The ABR has developed a new guide to PQI, which is available here: ABR Guide to Practice Quality Improvement.
+The ABR has developed a guide to PQI, which is available here as a PDF file: ABR Guide to Practice Quality Improvement.
 This guide will help you start to learn about PQI.

 Examples of other program resources that you may find helpful in learning about quality improvement include the following: